DingBangBang/Portfolio/README.md

 # 🗺 Bonnie's Portfolio
-Welcome to my porfolio!
+Welcome to my portfolio!
 It showcases a range of projects spanning different domains and technologies in data fields here.

 # 📚 Table of Contents